Your startup has decided to take the plunge and invest in a PR program – now what?

 - Company background: Founding story, company milestones, metrics (funding, new products, proof of growth), etc.

-- Key audiences and messages: Which “customer” audiences should media placements reach?
+- Key audiences and messages: Which “customer” audiences should PR placements reach?
 Which stories and messages are most important?
 (Note: if you don’t know, your PR team should be able to help you think this through.)